openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 ## Enforcement

-For spaces managed by the foundation complaints can be forwarded to report@xxxx.org and will be investigated by the CPC or its delegates.
+For spaces managed by the foundation complaints can be forwarded to report@xxxx.org and will be investigated by the Cross Project Council(CPC) or its delegates.
 All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
 The CPC is obligated to maintain confidentiality with regard to the reporter of an incident.